 So, since polygamie and prostitution is to the greatest part (about 94%) a Thai affair, a minority of establishments is specialized on Westerners.
 In these certain bars in certain parts of certain places it's easy to come in contact with a waitress.
 Since the waitress is very interested to find a mate with some money in the pocket, Westerners have a great choice of potential 'girlfriends' in such bars.
 Lookout or age doesn't matter.

 Some get children with their wifes, others get kicked out after the house is built and they run out of money.
 I heared countless stories of Westerners who were abandoned by their wifes and their families, who are always more or less in the background.
 No money, no honey, it's said.
+There is often a huge pressure from the family on the girl to get a maximum out ot the farang.
 Many Westerners waste all their savings on their Thai wife and her family and have to go back finally to their home countries, without a cent in their pockets, maybe even in dept, after the great party in Thailand is over.

 Others might count a bit better or get a monthly pension so that they can't run completely out of money.
 If they are old, the Thai wife, which is maybe twenty, thirty, fourty of even fifty years younger, will patiently wait until they die, to receive the house and all the other belongings and her part of the heritage in full.
 By the way, Westerners (foreigners in general) are not allowed to own real-estate in Thailand and most other countries here.
 Many of these guys are not aware of the fact that most of 'their' property is in fact owned by their Thai wifes respectively the family behind.